inmanta/inmanta-core/docs/dashboard/dashboard.rst

 They are, in order from left to right:

 - Perform dry run: the orchestrator will go through all resources in the model and compare their current state to their desired state.
-This can be usefull to doublecheck what effect the deployment of a version might have on your current environment.
+This can be useful to double-check what effect the deployment of a version might have on your current environment.
 - Dry run report: will take you to the report of the last performed dry run, without performing a new one.
-- Release version: deploys the specific version of said model.
-For example, this can be used to deploy an older version of a model or to skip several versions.
+- Release version: If ``auto-deploy`` in the ``environment settings`` is set to ``False``, this button can be used to deploy the model, otherwise this button will be grayed out.
-- Remove version: removes the slected version from the inmanta environment.
+- Remove version: removes the selected version from the inmanta environment.

-Finaly, clicking the version number will take us to the overview of that particular version.
+Finally, clicking the version number will take us to the overview of that particular version.
 It gives the same options as the version overview does and it displays a list of all resources and their current state.

 .. figure:: /dashboard/images/img_8.png
    :width: 100%
    :align: center
-   :alt: Resource overiew
+   :alt: Resource overview

 Using the filters we can filter for resources by type, by agent used to deploy the resource, value and, maybe most importantly, by deploy state.
 This display is continuously updated, both during deploys and after, when the orchestrator goes through all resources to make sure they remain in the desired state.

 Taking a closer look at the a specific resource, there are 2 important buttons, the ``Dependency`` button and a ``magnifying glass``.
-The ``Dependency`` button is only available if a resource depends on toehr resources.
+The ``Dependency`` button is only available if a resource depends on other resources.
 When pressed it will add lines to the table displaying the each dependency and it's current state:

 .. figure:: /dashboard/images/img_9.png